autoplot/documentation/javadoc/org/autoplot/dods/DodsVarDataSet.md

+# org.autoplot.dods.DodsVarDataSet

-# org.autoplot.dods.DodsVarDataSetAdapter from Dods DArray to look like QDataSet.
+Adapter from Dods DArray to look like QDataSet.

-DodsVarDataSet( DArray array )
+# DodsVarDataSet( DArray array )
 Creates a new instance of DodsVarDataSet

 ***